amitranjan02/affirm-take-home-test/README.md

 ##Prerequisites to run the code

 - Maven 3.8.4
-- JDK 8+
+- JDK 11

 ##How to test
 - Build: `mvn clean package`
 - Run: `java -jar target/Affirm-1.0-SNAPSHOT.jar <folder_name>`, for example `java -jar target/Affirm-1.0-SNAPSHOT.jar data/small`
+ [Note: I have included a copy of inputfiles in data folder, delte it if using it against different data file]

 ##Explanation
 1. How long did you spend working on the problem?
 What did you find to be the most difficult part?

 **Ans**.
-Around 5-6 hours on this assignment and most time spent were on making it modular and extensible.
-I found the part where I had to sort out the logic of create CompositeCovenant and then break it down into individual Covenant into max_default_likelihood or banned_state (bank based).
-I had to perform a proprocessing of the covenant data to achieve that feature.
+Around 7-8 hours on this assignment and most time spent were on making it modular and extensible.
+I found the part where I had to sort out the logic of create CompositeCovenant and then maintain two covenant type facilityCovenant and bankCovenant.

 2. How would you modify your data model or code to account for an eventual introduction of new, as-of-yet unknown types of covenants, beyond just maximum default likelihood and state restrictions?